jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/client test.md

--> Here we going to check whether there are connection to server by using this command:
+-> Check whether there is connection to server by using this command:

           iperf -s